-The St. Paul’s COVID-19 Protocol Committee has been planning for Stage 2 since the summer months.
+The St. Paul’s COVID-19 Protocol Committee has been planning for Stage 2 since last year.
 In doing so, we are taking diocesan guidelines and CDC Guidance for Community and Faith-based Organizations into account.
 We expect our plans will continue to evolve as new guidance is received.

-Though we have stepped back into Stage 1B, the following is a broad outline of what Stage 2 will look like:
+The following is a broad outline of what Stage 2 looks like:

 - Participation via live stream will continue to be the norm.

 - Pastoral care and ministry meetings will continue to be held virtually via phone or teleconferencing.